 Violence is a form of control, and murder is carried out by men a shocking 90% of the time.

 Like I explained, not all men are violent.
-Most men are kind are good and allies to women.
+Most men are kind and good and allies to women.
 However, it cannot be denied that violence is intrinsically linked to masculinity and if we don’t address this head on I don’t see how we can ever make progress towards a safer world for all people.

 It does matter that the man in the bank pushed me away from the machine, because he was taking my power away.
 And, like society has taught me to do, I bit my tongue and smiled to avoid conflict, rather than recognising what he was really doing to me.
 He wasn’t really being rude in the bank, he was really showing me that he believed he had the right to control me and hold power over me.